browserengineering/book/book/animations.md

         canvas.restore()
 ```

-  Also factor a central part of `raster` into a private helper method
+  The above code depeds on a helper method `draw_internal`.
+This method
-  `draw_internal`; this method recursively iterates over `ancestor_effects`
+  recursively iterates over `ancestor_effects` from the start to the end,
-  from the start ot the end, drawing each visual effect on the canvas.
-This
+  drawing each visual effect on the canvas.
-  method also makes use of the `op` trick we added to `DisplayItem`; in this
-  case `op` is a wrapper around the `execute` method.

 ``` {.python}
     def draw_internal(self, canvas, op, start, end, ancestor_effects):